-The third offers completely fake health insurance.
+Some offer completely fake health insurance.
 The seller takes your money and gives you a worthless piece of paper.
 They may promise lower rates if you buy now.
 The seller might say that they’re “required” to offer this great, low-cost coverage by the Affordable Care Act.
 Sometimes scammers say that it’s government-sponsored insurance or that they work for the government.
 Or they’ll use a well-known insurance company’s name, even though they don’t work for the company.

 How to spot scammers

-Watch out for aggressive sales people, very low premiums, easy sign up, and a push for you to sign up right away.
+Watch out for aggressive sales people, very low premiums, and a push for you to sign up right away.
 They may try to evade your questions, and often don’t have the full policy details in writing.
 Some offer you coverage only if you join an association, union, or other group.
 You may not get an insurance card or policy for some time after you sign up, if ever.
 And when you file a claim, there’s no response or a very slow response; when you call they explain it’s a glitch or processing error – if they answer at all.
 Here are some tips to help you protect yourself.